Sam-app/Speech-Commanded-Media-Player/README.md

  "play previous or previous  " to play previous song

- N.B there are  System.InvalidOperationException when you try use asynchronous speech command
+ N.B there are  System.InvalidOperationException when you try use  speech command synchronously